LucasVadilho/heyo-hugo-theme/README.md

 # Live preview

 You can check a live preview at [heyo-theme.oioipio.com](http://heyo-theme.oioipio.com/).
-Also, scan the QR code to preview on mobile!
+Also, scan the QR code if you want to preview on mobile!

 # Credits